safiarshad/SpaceProject/README.md

 # SpaceProject
 Planet simulation using Python
+Please check the coding section of README file for better understanding.

 """
-Mass: is going is to be in kgs and it will be used to calculate the attraction or gravity between the different planets.
+Mass(float): is going is to be in kgs and it will be used to calculate the attraction or gravity between the different planets.
 Which would help in generating a more precise orbit for the planets.

-vel: Velocity in both x and y direction since the planet is moving in a circular motion Those Vel are determined by the force of attraction of the force of gravity between the planets
+vel(float): Velocity in both x and y direction since the planet is moving in a circular motion Those Vel are determined by the force of attraction of the force of gravity between the planets.

+F = Mass/Acceleration
+A = F / Mass used to find the Velocity of the planet

 F = G * Mm/r**2  (r is the distance between the two objects in this case) but this formula gives us a sraight line force it has to be broken downt to x and y components.
 Pythagores THeorem would be used to calculate 'r'.